trecpodcasts/trecpodcasts.github.io/participant-instructions-2021.md

 Participants may submit up to 4 runs.
 Each run should consist of a 6-column file consisting of ranked results for all topics in the test set of *at most* 1,000 segments for each topic.
 The QTYPE field is used to distinguish the various ranking criteria for each topic.

-Known-item and speaker topics are only to be submitted with the QR ranking, since the various reranking criteria are not applicable to them.
+Known-item topics are only to be submitted with the QR ranking, since the various reranking criteria are not applicable to them.
 The `RANK` field is not must be an ascending integer starting from 1, restarting for each ranking criterion.
-Note that the assessment will be made from the top of the ranked list to the pool depth which will be determined after submissions are in but is almost certain to be less than 100 and likely to be less than 30.
+Note that the assessment will be made from the top of the ranked list to the pool depth which will be determined after submissions are in but is almost certain to be less than 100 and likely to be less than 50.

 Example submission